Skip to main content

 The assignment expression <LHS> := <RHS> must satisfy a few properties:

-• <LHS> must be either a transaction argument, tuple of transaction arguments, an array access on an argument, a field access on an argument, or the keyword sender or value
+• <LHS> must be either a transaction argument, tuple of transaction arguments, an array access on an argument, a field access on an argument, or the keyword sender, value or timestamp_delta.
+For example, for a hint over a function c.foo(arg1, arg2), arg1, arg1.field, arg1[0], (arg1, arg2), (arg1[1], arg2.field) are valid candidates for <LHS>.

-For-all expressions can define hints on arrays.
-To modify each element of an array arr with its index value, use a hint like below:
+For-all expressions can be used to perform a series of assignments over arrays or sequences.
+To modify each element of an array arr, use a hint like below:

 finished(c.foo(arr), forall{i : range(0, len(arr))}(arr[i] := i))